splunk/public-o11y-docs/apm/apm-use-cases/monitor-business-workflows.rst

 .. _monitor-business-workflows-open-details:

-Wei opens the opens the Workflow Details in the Business Workflows dashboard
+Wei opens the workflow details in the Business Workflows dashboard
 ===============================================================================

 Wei wants to further analyze the workflows with atypical error rate.
 Wei selects :strong:`Workflows Details` and enters the :strong:`paymentservice:PaymentService/Charge` workflow in the :strong:`Workflow` field.
 Wei can see statistics and charts of the workflow requests, latency, and error rate: